 - Not Enough Water — Hard and hard-to-pass stools can be caused by not enough liquids.

-- Not Enough Fiber — All those bran commercials have it right; fiber does help you stay regular, and that applies to your kids as well.
+- Not Enough Fiber — All those bran commercials got it right; fiber does help you stay regular, and that applies to your kids as well.

 - Too Sedentary — Movement helps bowel movements.
 If your kid isn’t getting enough exercise and activity, that could affect their ability to poop regularly.